eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 1. On the left hand side (**1**), we have the usual ESLint HTML report.
 Here, we have embedded the already established `html` formatter as a iframe with some small styling modifications.
 However, this report could have also been generated independently of another formatter but we have required it here to keep the code slim and focus on the charts.

 2. On the right hand side (**2**), we have the charts created by the [Chart.js](https://www.chartjs.org/) library.
 The first chart (**2a**) is a pie chart of the usual `TIMING` performance results the user is used to seeing from ESLint's stdout.
-The second chart (**2c**) contains the more detailed *per file per rule* information for each file (x-axis) and lint time (y-axis, left, as line chart) per rule as well as the the respective file size (y-axis, right, as bar chart).The file sizes and the total lint times are shown in the background in gray, while the individual rule lint times are colors lines for better focus.
+The second chart (**2c**) contains the more detailed *per file per rule* information for each file (x-axis) and lint time (y-axis, left, line chart) per rule as well as the the respective file size (y-axis, right, bar chart).The file sizes and the total lint times are shown in the background in gray, while the individual rule lint times are shown as colored lines.
 Note, that both charts will update on changes to the rule selection checkbox menu (**2b**, top right corner of the screen) such that one can easily view and compare different rule (times) across all files, which can help to detect more intricate performance issues that may be overlooked otherwise (based on rule reports or average values across entire runs only).

 The above dashboard stems from an ESLint run on the [sample project](https://github.com/mnkiefer/eslint-samples) with 28 `*.js` files of valid/invalid [recommended rules](https://eslint.org/docs/latest/rules/) examples (as taken from [ESLint's Rule Documentation](https://eslint.org/docs/latest/rules/) examples).